ARTICLE

 • within Employment and HR topic(s)

-• with readers working within the Retail & Leisure and Law Firm industries
+• with readers working within the Accounting & Consultancy, Business & Consumer Services and Law Firm industries

 The National Labor Relations Board (NLRB) has filed suit against the State of California and the California Public Employment Relations Board (PERB) seeking to block enforcement of Assembly Bill 288, a new law that would allow California to step into the NLRB's shoes under certain conditions.
 The NLRB contends that AB 288 is preempted by the National Labor Relations Act (NLRA) and that it violates the Supremacy Clause of the U.S. Constitution.